Indicators

 More information can be found in the section Product Quality and Respect for Life.

 Yes.
-For Minerva Foods, animal welfare is an ethical principle that applies to its entire operation.
+For Minerva Foods, animal welfare is an ethical principle that applies to its entire operation(cattle, dairy cows, pigs, broilers, laying hens, sheep and fish).
 The Animal Welfare Policy is based on strict zero tolerance control of acts of abuse, neglect or mistreatment of animals, always seeking to implement the best management practices, and provide training for all those involved as well as continuous verification at all stages of production.

 More information can be found in the section Product Quality and Respect for Life.